 Welcome!
-I am Ashley Rose Mehlenbacher, an assistant professor specializing in rhetoric and communication studies at the University of Waterloo.
+I am Ashley Rose Mehlenbacher, an assistant professor specializing in rhetoric and science communication at the University of Waterloo.
 I am also an Ontario Early Researcher Award holder (2017-2022), a General Editor at Genre Across Borders, a member of the Advisory Board for the Centre for Genre Research at the University of Copenhagen, and the Second Vice-President for the Association for the Rhetoric of Science, Technology, and Medicine (ARSTM).

 My research examines how science communication is changing with new—especially networked—technologies and also with different communities becoming involved in scientific research and policy-making.
-I am especially interested in genres of science communication, expertise and expert networks in multidisciplinary research teams, citizen science, ethos in grassroots scientific research, and biohacking and hacker participation in scientific research.
+I am especially interested in genres of science communication, citizen science, and expertise and expert networks in multidisciplinary research teams.
 Recently I have published a co-edited volume, Emerging Genres in New Media Environments (2017), as well as essays on crowdfunding strategies (2017), on citizen science and networks (2016), "parascientific" (meaning "alongside," not pseudoscience!) genres of science communication (2016), and ethical issues raised in new genres of science communication (2016).
 I have also recently published on rhetorical scholar Gertrude Buck's cognitive metaphor theory (2017).